-Further, at least a minor increase in stigma experienced in the health care setting due to COVID-19 was cited by 29% of Sharp Insight Community Survey participants.
+Further, increased stigma experienced in the health care setting due to COVID-19 was cited by 29% of Sharp Insight Community Survey participants.

 Culturally Competent and Linguistically Appropriate Care

 Sharp provides a variety of educational opportunities designed to support employees' personal and professional development.
 Employees who participated in the IPH community engagement surveys had the opportunity to choose among educational topics they would be most interested in learning about.
 Feedback from those who responded are highlighted below.